 You have your work life and you have your personal life.
 They rarely overlap but your job is essential to supporting your personal life.
 When choosing between two offers, take into consideration the workload expectations.
 I had a coworker that left because of poor work-life balance.

 She was really into spending time with her young son and very dedicated to the triathlons she regularly competed in.
 She took a $45,000 pay cut to go elsewhere.
-The catalyst was being chastised by her boss “only” working 40 hours a week (her coworkers were putting in close to 70 hours) even though her work was complete.
+The catalyst was being chastised by her boss for “only” working 40 hours a week (her coworkers were putting in close to 70 hours) even though her work was on point.
 Her boss told her “You give your son love, you give your races love, why don’t you give us any love?”

-It was then that she decided her family and her races were more important than the money.
+It was then she decided that her family and her races were more important than the money.
 She is much happier now that she is in a place where she can be flexible with her schedule and take time off as needed.

 We are all looking for that sense of fulfillment and progress in our lives.
 When we enter the workforce, we have big ideas of where we would eventually like to be.
 Finding a place that will help you sharpen your skills and develop new ones to help you move forward is invaluable.

-- Does the company promote from within?
+- What’s the company’s policy on promoting from within?